J.C. and Rheba Cobb Memorial Scholarship for Excellence in Government Affairs

-The NCPA Foundation J.C. and Rheba Cobb Memorial Scholarship will be made on the basis of the following priorities:
+The NCPA Foundation J.C. and Rheba Cobb Memorial Scholarship will be made on the following basis:

-- Demonstrated Interest In Government Affairs: The applicant must provide a separate one page description of his or her demonstrated interest in government activities.
+- Government Affairs: Demonstrated interest in government activities.
 These qualities will be measured by the required supporting documents.

-- Leadership Qualities: Potential candidates will be evaluated by the NCPA Foundation Scholarship Committee on the basis of leadership qualities and accomplishments with a demonstrated interest in independent pharmacy, as well as involvement in extracurricular activities.
+- Leadership Qualities: Leadership qualities and accomplishments with a demonstrated interest in independent pharmacy, as well as involvement in extracurricular activities.
 These qualities will be measured by the required supporting documents.

 - Academic Achievement: Scholastic success is a necessary condition for consideration and will be measured using college transcripts.

-- Most recent **official** transcript (May be sent separately)
+- Most recent **official** transcript (May be submitted separately)

-- Resume or CV listing student’s work experience, advanced pharmacy practice experiences (APPEs) and peer-reviewed research and other major publications.
+- Resume or CV listing student’s work experience, advanced pharmacy practice experiences (APPEs) and peer-reviewed research and other major publications, as well as extracurricular activities.

 - J.C. & Rheba Cobb Memorial Scholarship Letter from Applicant.
 Briefly describe: